Azure/AzureConnectedMachineDsc/README.md

 & .\examples\AzureConnectedMachineAgent.ps1
 ```

-The script parameters include:

-- **TenantID**: The id (guid) of the Azure tenant
-- **SubscriptionId**: The id (guid) of the Azure subscription
-- **ResourceGroup**: The name of the resource group where the connect machine resource should be created
-- **Location**: The Azure location where the connected machine resource should be created
-- **Tags**: String array of tags that should be applied to the connected machine resource
-- **Credential**: A PowerShell credential object with the AppId and Secret used to register machines at scale

 The Azure Connected Machine Agent supports connecting through an http proxy service.
 The
-proxy details are provided to the agent using envionment variables, which could also be managed by DSC
+proxy details are provided to the agent using envionment variables, which could also be managed by
-using the ComputeManagementDsc module.
+DSC using the ComputeManagementDsc module.
 For more information on the proxy details, see the
 documentation for Azure Connect Machine Agent.

-## Adding to existing configurations

-This resource can be added to existing DSC configurations to represent an end-to-end configuration
-for a machine.
-For example, you might wish to add this resource to a configuration that sets
-secure operating system settings.

-The **CompsiteResource** module from the PowerShell Gallery can be used to create a composite
-resource of the example configuration, to further simplify combining configurations.

 ## Contributing